-The boards are delivered with the RedBoot\ Bootloader installed in flash memory.
+The CRB boards are delivered with the RedBoot Bootloader installed in flash memory.
 Source files for this solution are available on request, and updated binaries are released as bugs are found and fixed.

-If you would like a status on the porting of a particular solution, or RedBoot information please send an email to: crb@intelioprocessortools.com.
+If you want a status on the porting of a particular solution, or RedBoot information please send an email to crb@intel-ioprocessortools.com.